 The total revenue John Hancock receives on this Fund is higher than those advised or sub-advised exclusively by unaffiliated entities.
+John Hancock exclusively by unaffiliated entities.
 John Hancock and its affiliates provide advisory and/or sub-advisory services for the underlying fund.
-For these services, John Hancock and its affiliates receive additional fees which are included in the underlying fund expense ratio (i.e. Fund Expense Ratio or FER).
+For these services, John Hancock and its affiliates receive additional fees which are included in the underlying fund expense ratio (i.e. Fund Expense Datie ar UTP).
+Ratio or FER)

-The Index1 is S&P Target Date 2060.i203
+The Index is S&P Target Date 2060.i203

-The Index2 is JH Multimanager 2060 Lifetime Custom.
-1259
+The Index is JH Multimanager 2060 Lifetime Custom.1259